traines-source/transport-network-animator/README.md

 ## Steps to Animate a Network Map

-1. Create an SVG file as seen in the [examples/](https://github.com/traines-source/transport-network-animator/blame/master/examples/trains.svg) directory
+1. Create an SVG and a corresponding CSS file as seen in the [examples/](https://github.com/traines-source/transport-network-animator/blame/master/examples/trains.svg) directory
-2. Define stations and their positions `<rect data-station="Berlin" x="150" y="510" data-dir="n" />`
+3. Define stations and their positions `<rect data-station="Berlin" x="150" y="510" data-dir="n" />`
-3. Define line segments connecting those stations `<path data-line="ICE1" data-stops="Berlin Hannover Frankfurt" data-from="1999 17" data-to="2003 30" />`
+4. Define line segments connecting those stations `<path data-line="ICE1" data-stops="Berlin Hannover Frankfurt" data-from="1999 17" data-to="2003 30" />`
-4. View the animation in your browser (preferably Chrome)
+5. View the animated SVG in your browser (preferably Chrome)
-5. Iterate and fix the appearance of lines and stations until you're happy
+6. Iterate and fix the appearance of lines and stations until you're happy
-6. If you like, render it to a video by running timecut-parallel.sh or adapting the docker-compose.yml
+7. If you like, render it to a video by running timecut-parallel.sh or adapting the docker-compose.yml

 ## Concepts